Space Adventures (comics): Second series

 The numbering for Space Adventures was taken over by the Charlton war comics series War at Sea, which ran from #22-42 (cover-dated Nov.
 1957 - June 1961).
 Space Adventures began again with issue #23, skipping the number #22, after taking over the numbering of the Charlton version of the former Fawcett series Nyoka the Jungle Girl.

 This second series ran 37 issues (#23-59, May 1958 - Nov.
 1964).
 The first issue only was cover-titled Space Adventures Presents Space Trip to the Moon and contained a second reprinting of Fawcett's 1950s movie adaptation Destination Moon, this time with the first page deleted.
 Subsequent issues showcased much work by artist Steve Ditko, and at least one story by EC Comics veteran John Severin, as well as by such Charlton Comics regulars as Vince Alascia, Rocke Mastroserio, Charles Nicholas, and Sal Trapani.

+Space Adventures #33 (March 1960), the debut of Captain Atom, cover art by Steve Ditko.

 Writer Joe Gill and artist Ditko introduced the space-age superhero Captain Atom in a nine-page story in issue #33 (March 1960).
 The character starred through issue #42 (Oct.
 1961), except for skipping #41, with all stories drawn by Ditko except for two of the three in that final issue.
 The character would return later in the decade, and eventually be sold to DC Comics after Charlton's 1980s bankruptcy; the version continues as a DC superhero as of 2010.

 Space Adventures, which had continued all through the superhero's run to include anthological science-fiction stories, reverted to all-anthology for issues 43-59 (Dec.
 1961 - Nov.
 1964) — all without Ditko, who by now freelanced exclusively for at Marvel Comics, where from 1956 he had become an established presence on that company's science fiction/fantasy comics, and would, in 1963, co-create the popular superhero Spider-Man.